L'Amerique Septentrionale. Dressée sur les Observations de Mrs. de l'Academie Royale des Sciences...

 Description

-A fine example of the Pieter Schenk copy of the G. de l'Isle map on North America, published in Paris at the end of XVII century.
+A fine example of the Pieter Schenk copy of the Dutch edition of Guillaume De L'Isle's Highly Important Map of North America, published in Paris in 1700 (Burden, The Mapping of North America, n.
+761).

 Peter Schenk's reissue of one of the most influential maps of North America, laying the groundwork for much of the cartography of the 18th century, first published in 1700, of which Tooley writes "A foundation map.
 The Great Lakes based on Coronelli showing the French strong points at Tadousac, Quebec, Fort Sorel, Montreal & Fort Frontenac....
 In this map De l'Isle corrected longitude positions and was the first to revert to a peninsula form for California.
 He stops his western coast at Cape Mendocin.
 The first printed map to show the Sargasso Sea."